ThatAsherGuy/WoWbjectImporter/README.md

+## Status

+Probably won't get further updates.
+Asher is MIA, Alinsa shouldn't be around people, and it's unlikely anyone really used it anyways.
+If you actually *do* use this and want to see changes/improvements, please feel free to reach out to @alinsa on Twitter and she'll see what she can do.

+(no promises, but it might make her feel useful)

+.

+.

 # WoWbject: A World of Warcraft Model Importer

 TL;DR: This Blender add-on + WoW.Export = Streamlined import and material assignment with accurate shaders and animated UVs, with more features to come.
 This add-on *requires* files exported via wow.export and will not work with files exported from WoW via other methods.
 Be sure to read *Using*, below.